Board of Directors

 Clemson University

 Hong Luo is a Professor in the Department of Genetics and Biochemistry at Clemson University.
-He completed his bachelor’s and master’s degrees in Agronomy and Plant Genetics and Breeding, respectively from Sichuan Agricultural University, China, and his PhD in Plant Molecular Biology from the Catholic University of Louvain, Belgium.
+He completed his bachelor’s and master’s degrees in Agronomy and Plant Genetics and Breeding, respectively, from Sichuan Agricultural University, China, and his PhD in Plant Molecular Biology from the Catholic University of Louvain, Belgium.
 Following his postdoctoral training at the French National Center of Scientific Research and Purdue University, he joined an agricultural biotechnology company, HybriGene, conducting research on genetic engineering of rice and turfgrass for trait modifications.
 His work at that time led to the development of the first genetically engineered, male-sterile and herbicide-resistant turfgrass plants and the development of a new method for hybrid crop production using site-specific DNA recombination systems.
-In 2006, he accepted a Faculty position and moved to Clemson.
+In 2006, he accepted a faculty position and moved to Clemson.
 He currently maintains several active research projects for both basic and applied research with an emphasis on gene discovery and genetic improvement of food crops and turf species for enhanced performance under adverse environmental conditions.
-He has authored and co-authored numerous research papers, book chapters and is inventor on multiple patents in plant biotechnology, and the 2013 recipient of the Godley-Snell Award for Excellence in Agricultural Research – Clemson University’s highest agricultural research honor.
-Luo has been actively involved in SIVB activities by organizing PBS post-doc research presentations, convening sessions for SIVB annual meetings, serving as PBS program co-chair and participating in SIVB fundraising.
+He has authored and co-authored more than 90 peer-reviewed research papers, book chapters and is the editor of two books and the inventor on 6 issued patents in plant biotechnology.
+He received the Godley-Snell Award for Excellence in Agricultural Research in 2013-Clemson University’s highest agricultural research honor.
+He teaches Advanced Genetics for graduate students and Genetics Senior Seminar for undergraduate students at Clemson University and currently serves as associate editors for four academic journals including In Vitro Cell Developmental Biology-Plant, Genetics and Molecular Biology, Frontiers in Plant Science, and Grass Research.
+He has been actively training graduate and undergraduate students, and post-doctoral and visiting scientists.
+Many of them won SIVB presentation competitions.
+His active involvement in SIVB activities includes organizing Plant Biotechnology Section (PBS) post-doc research presentations (2012-2013), convening sessions for SIVB annual meetings, serving as PBS program co-chair (2014-2016), the program chair for the 2023 SIVB meeting and participating in SIVB fundraising.
+He is an Elected Member-at-Large of SIVB Board of Directors (2022-2026), received the SIVB Excellent Service Award in 2016, 2023 and 2024, the President Award in 2024, and the prestigious SIVB Fellow Award in 2024 for his outstanding contributions and achievements in Plant Biotechnology and his contributions to the society.

 Wayne A. Parrott